 Miriam’s unique style has developed through her focus on Classic Oriental Dance, FatChanceBellyDance Style (FCBD Style) and its many fusion offshoots, with a healthy dose of Middle Eastern folkloric dance from many of the dance forms native cultures as well - but no matter how you might label it, when she dances, she gracefully evokes images of 'long ago and far away'.

-She is a soloist, a NJ belly dance instructor, director of Anka Kusu - a group made up of both dancers and musicians, she writes articles for various belly dance related publications and websites, including Belly Dance at Any Size, and she produces the monthly show "Belly Dance Night at Roxy & Dukes".
+She has been a soloist, a NJ belly dance instructor, director of Anka Kusu - a group made up of both dancers and musicians, she writes articles for various belly dance related publications and websites, including Belly Dance at Any Size, and she produced the monthly show "Belly Dance Night at Roxy & Dukes"for almost 10 years.

 One of her most sought after specialties is making this beautiful dance form accessible to many who thought they couldn't enjoy learning it.
 Her understanding of body mechanics and many types of physical limitations, as well as her long time focus on using the correct muscle groups to generate movements all aide her in suggesting adaptions for many types of students.

 Dance Related Projects